OluwadareLab/Robin/DEV_README.md

 6) /src/bootstrap/ --we have react-bootstrap so im not sure if this is used, but it might be used by docs
 7) /src/utils/ --a lot of this isnt used I think
 8) /src/components/visualizationTools/Aliro-0.21.1 --not used
+9) there are references to mongodb/mongoose, it is no longer used